Introduction

 Compliance & Audit

-Seamless documentation of the security status.
-Proof of update processes.
-SLA-compliant response times.
+Seamless documentation of security status, an audit trail for update processes and SLA-compliant response times.

 Pricing & Licensing